-However, there are some drawbacks, specifically that the UI is web based.
+However, there are some drawbacks, specifically that the UI is web based -- this requires an internet connection.
 It's not too bad if you have a reliable internet connection, but if you are going to use the machine in a workshop or garage that gets poor Wi-Fi then that may be a problem.
 There is no way to physically wire the Glowforge to an internet router like can be done with the BeamBox and Beamo.
 The GlowForge requires Wi-Fi for just about all things.
-As soon as the GlowForge is turned on the machine will want to home -- do it's basic calibration routine -- and that's the only thing that does not require a wi-fi connection.
+As soon as the GlowForge is turned on the machine will want to home -- do its basic calibration routine -- and homing is the only thing that does not require a wi-fi connection.
 To do a "print" (as the Glowforge folks like to call it) you have to upload your file to the Glowforge's servers then wait for the UI to change to a different screen showing how your design looks.
 When you're ready to begin clicking a button/link will send the file to the Glowforge servers for processing your settings.
 Then the servers will send back toolpath information and your Glowforge will be ready to begin.
 You will have to then physically press the button on the Glowforge itself to begin laser cutting.

 Requiring only a wireless connection introduces other aspects that can contribute to down time: server congestion is one of them.
 We tend to have a steady internet connection on our end, but a few times we can't use our GlowForge because the GlowForge servers are congested, or there's some other thing going on between us and the GlowForge servers.
 It doesn't happen as often these days as it used to, but it can and did.
 During the COVID-19 lock down in the US and stay-at-home, we experienced down time with the GlowForge due to not being able to connect to their servers.

-Beam Studio: FLUX uses a different approach for the BeamBox and Beamo.
+FLUX uses a different approach for the BeamBox and Beamo.
 The UI is split between software you keep on your own computer (the Beam Studio) and a convenient touch screen directly on the machines.
-With Beam Studio, you install it on your own computer.
+You install Beam Studio on your own computer.
 It's got all the tools needed to establish a connection to BeamBox and Beamo, including calibration, setting up the camera, etc. To begin work you simply open an SVG file (GlowForge also uses SVG files (and PDF's if there's a glitch which happens from time-to-time) and arrange the design on the canvas/work area.
 Different settings, such as laser power/strength and speed/duration is assigned to layers.
 When you save your layout you save it locally on your computer.

 The Glowforge UI also works in the same way as the Beam Studio for assigning settings to layers.
 Both software uses color as a layer.
 So, for example, red might have one setting, green another setting, and so on.